YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 ## Comparison

-From non-sequential modeling on one classifier and four-word embeddings, we expected to find the best combination having better accuracy.
+From non deep learning modeling on one classifier and four-word embeddings, we expected to find the best combination having better accuracy.
 We found that when Logistic Regression, SVM, Random Tree, XGBoost trained on CountVectorizer feature vectors set, Decision Tree trained on Tf-Idf feature vectors set, and XGBoost trained on Word2Vec applied PCA feature vectors set, they resulted in the highest accuracy in each of the experiments.
 In addition, although we were not able to acquire much improvement by optimizing parameters, we obtained a little improvement we learned that sometimes default parameters have good accuracy because they are supposed to work for general purposes.
-On the ensemble model of non-sequential models, we found that the ensemble model has better performance than cases using a single model.
+On the ensemble model of non deep learning models, we found that the ensemble model has better performance than cases using a single model.

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/performance.png)

-From sequential modeling on LSTM and two-word embeddings; word2vec and glove, LSTM trained on the Glove feature vectors set obtained the highest accuracy.
+From deep learning modeling on LSTM and two-word embeddings; word2vec and glove, LSTM trained on the Glove feature vectors set obtained the highest accuracy.
 LSTM has better accuracy than other models.
-However, we also noticed that the difference is not significant and non-sequential models had similar performance to LSTM model.
+However, we also noticed that the difference is not significant and non deep learning models had similar performance to LSTM model.

 ## ROC Curve